exercism/python/docs/TRACEBACKS.md

 ...
 ```

-In python 3.7 and newer there is an easier way to create breakpoints You can simply write `breakpoint()` where you want to create a breakpoint.
+In Python 3.7+  there is an easier way to create breakpoints
+Simply writing `breakpoint()` where needed will create one.

 ```python
 def add(num1, num2):